termsurf/talk/readme.md

 ## Tone Text

-You can also transform Chat Text into
+You can also transform ChatText into
 [Tone Text](https://github.com/termsurf/tone) by writing it in ASCII, and running it through the tone text code, which is freely available and open source there.